-The interesting thing about all of this is that people who know me would probably never guess that I feel this way.
+The interesting thing about all of this is that people who know me would never guess that I feel this way.
 I’ve become quite good at hiding it over the years; I’m a highly-functioning introvert.
-Most people would never believe the sky-rocketing anxiety level I hide on a daily basis.
+Even many of my good friends would never believe the sky-rocketing anxiety level I hide on a daily basis.
 I think this is one of the reasons I’ve always enjoyed writing.
 It’s my safe place.
 I can say or do things in the worlds I create that I would never do in real life.
 Writing is my escape, and I’m happy that it’s also my career.
 I’m blessed to be able to do what I love every day.

-Here’s the thing I never realized, though, until I had my first book published- there comes a time when a writer has to leave the safe haven of her writing cave and venture out and mingle amongst the scary world.
+But there’s a catch!
+The thing I never realized until I had my first book published is that there comes a time when an author has to leave the safe haven of her writing cave and venture out and mingle amongst the scary world.
 In my personal publishing journey, this has been the hardest part.

-What I didn’t realize, until Investigating the Heart was published, was that it didn’t matter how fantastic my book was if no one knew it existed.
+What I didn’t realize until my first book was published is that it doesn’t matter how fantastic my book is if no one knows it exists.
 Books don’t sell themselves- authors do.
-I quickly understood that my anxiety level was about to be pushed to an entirely new place, and that was terrifying.
+I quickly understood that my ability to handle my anxiety would be tested, and that was terrifying.
 You see, in order to let people know about my book, I was going to have to put myself out there.
 I was going to have to do things that made me very uncomfortable.
-I was going to have to be social.
-So, I took a deep breath and I did it.
+I was going to have to step way outside of my comfort zone.
+So, I took a deep breath, told myself that I had no choice, and I did it.

 What I’ve discovered, though, is that as I push through the anxiety, I realize that I’m more capable than I ever gave myself credit for.
-I realize that if I just keep trying, I can do anything I set my mind to.
-I might not do it perfectly, and I know that I’m my own worst critic.
-I might fail.
+You see, I’ve discovered that if I just keep trying, I can do anything I set my mind to.
+I might not do it perfectly, and I might completely fail.
+Even if I don’t, I’m still my own worst critic.
 But I’ve also learned that it’s important to give myself permission to fail.
-It’s important for me to be as gracious and forgiving of myself as I would be with my family and friends.
-You see, none of us is perfect, no matter how much we try to be.
+It’s important to be as gracious and forgiving of myself as I would be with my family and friends.
+None of us is perfect, no matter how hard we try.
 We’re all just muddling through life doing the best we can.